Personnel – Holidays and Leave

 b.
 Student Procedures

-(2) The Dean of Students Office will review the request and determine whether it is reasonable or not.
-If the request is not reasonable, the Dean of Students Office will inform the student via email that the request has not been approved and inform the student of the grievance process.
-If the request is reasonable, the Dean of Students Office will notify the faculty member and the student that the request has been approved.
+- Student Accommodations & Support Services will review the request and determine whether it is reasonable or not.
+If the request is not reasonable, Student Accommodations & Support Services will inform the student via email that the request has not been approved and inform the student of the grievance process.
+If the request is reasonable, Student Accommodations & Support Services will notify the faculty member and the student that the request has been approved.
 The student is then responsible for meeting with the faculty member to arrange for the particular accommodations needed.
 All absences under this policy must be approved in advance of the absence.
 The university will not authorize an absence for a student after the absence occurs absent compelling circumstances.

-(3) If a student believes the Dean of Students Office improperly denied a request or the faculty member failed to provide a reasonable religious accommodation, the student may file a grievance with the Director of Equal Opportunity (Tawanka 211; firstname.lastname@example.org).
-The Director of Equal Opportunity will review information submitted by the student and then request a response from the faculty member and Dean of Students Office.
+- If a student believes Student Accommodation and Support Services Office improperly denied a request or the faculty member failed to provide a reasonable religious accommodation, the student may file a grievance with the Director of Equal Opportunity (Tawanka 211; email@example.com).
+The Director of Equal Opportunity will review information submitted by the student and then request a response from the faculty member and Student Accommodation & Support Services.
 The Director will make a determination as to whether or not the student was provided with a reasonable accommodation or whether additional measures must be taken.
 The Director’s decision is final.

 5. RELIGIOUS ACCOMMODATION REQUESTS

-Requests for religious accommodations other than leave for a religious holiday covered by chapters 3-4 should be addressed to:
+Students and employees may submit requests for religious accommodations other than leave for a religious holiday covered by chapters 3-4 to the Director of Equal Opportunity, 509-359-6612, or online at :